-User-supplied function that is called once per minute (adjustable via TockTime), regardless of price quotes.
-This function can be used f.i. for periodic input/output tasks.
+User-supplied function that is called once per minute (adjustable via TockTime;

 User-supplied function that is called when either the BrokerProgress function is

-called with a struct pointer, or when Zorro receives a WM_APP+2
+triggered with a pointer as argument, or when Zorro receives a WM_APP+2

 - The same price quote can trigger a tick function as well as a TMF.
 The tick functions of all assets that had quotes in the last TickTime are executed first, afterwards all triggered TMFs are executed.